-- 32. All successful GEMM bidders are expected to match the DMO's settlement instructions in Euroclear UK & Ireland's CREST system, and to meet their individual commitments on the day and in good time. - 33.
-The procedures described above apply to all conventional and index-linked gilt auctions conducted by the DMO.
+32. All successful GEMM bidders are expected to match the DMO's settlement instructions in Euroclear UK & Ireland's CREST system, and to meet their individual commitments on the day and in good time.

+33. The procedures described above apply to all conventional and index-linked gilt auctions conducted by the DMO.
 The following paragraphs identify areas where procedures and regulations may differ from one type of operation to another.
-For the avoidance of doubt, each GEMM purchasing gilts from the DMO through any of these processes (including where a GEMM has bid on behalf of a client) shall be deemed to be acting as principal, and shall be responsible for ensuring compliance with all legal and regulatory restrictions and obligations applicable to it in all relevant jurisdictions in relation to its purchase and any onward sale or transfer by it of such gilts.
+Each GEMM purchasing gilts from the DMO through any of these processes (including where a GEMM has bid on behalf of a client) shall be deemed to be acting as principal, and shall be responsible for ensuring compliance with all legal and regulatory restrictions and obligations applicable to it in all relevant jurisdictions in relation to its purchase and any onward sale or transfer by it of such gilts.
+No action has been taken or will be taken in any jurisdiction by or on behalf of Her Majesty's Treasury that would permit a public offering of any gilt, or possession or distribution of any offering or publicity material relating to any gilt, in any country or jurisdiction where action for that purpose is required.